prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 **Using the Prysm installation script**

-If you are running `prysm.bat`, all it takes to downgrade to a previous release is to stop your beacon node and validator with `ctrl+c` (wait for the process to close down gracefully, do not spam ctrl+c).
+If you are running `prysm.bat`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).

 Then, find the Prysm version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v1.0.5, then run the command `set=USE_PRYSM_VERSION=v1.0.5`.